Raven-Symoné: 1989–2001: Child acting and early music releases

-2003–2007: Breakthrough with Disney
+2002–2007: That's So Raven, The Cheetah Girls, and This Is My Time

 In 2001, Raven-Symoné auditioned for a role on an upcoming series for the Disney Channel titled Absolutely Psychic, about a teenager with psychic abilities.
-She actually auditioned for the recurring role of Chelsea Daniels, but her role was changed to the lead character Raven Baxter and the series name changed to That's So Raven.
-The series debuted on January 17, 2003, and ended on November 10, 2007, becoming responsible for many firsts for Disney Channel including becoming the channel's highest-rated and longest-running series at 100 episodes (until it was surpassed by Wizards of Waverly Place in October 2011).
-The title character draws on her talent, ingenuity, psychic powers, and a variety of disguises to get in and out of amusing adolescent and pre-adolescent situations.
+She auditioned for the recurring role of Chelsea Daniels, but her role was changed to the lead character Raven Baxter and the series name changed to That's So Raven.
+The series debuted on January 17, 2003 and ended on November 10, 2007, becoming the channel's highest-rated and longest-running series at 100 episodes (until it was surpassed by Wizards of Waverly Place in October 2011).
 It spawned a franchise including soundtracks, dolls, episode DVDs, and video games.
 That's So Raven was nominated for Outstanding Children's Program during the 2005 and 2007 Emmy Awards.
-That's So Raven, was the first Disney Channel series to have four seasons and 100 episodes.
-Merchandise has earned to date $400 million.
-The show also launched the channel's first spin-off series, Cory in the House.
+Merchandise for the show earned over $400 million.
+The show also launched the channel's first live action spin-off series, Cory in the House.

-In 2002, Raven-Symoné was given the voice role of Monique on Kim Possible as the best friend of Kim Possible.
-She had a recurring role, as she was featured in all seasons of the show, and participated in the two films for the series, Kim Possible: A Sitch in Time (2003) and Kim Possible: So the Drama (2005).

-In 2003, she starred as lead singer Galleria Garibaldi in The Cheetah Girls, a Disney Channel Original Movie about four city girls who dream of becoming superstars.
-The film was the channel's first musical and was the basis for another franchise, including dolls, video games, and platinum-selling soundtracks.
-The film also starred Adrienne Bailon as Chanel Simmons, Sabrina Bryan as Dorinda Thomas, and Kiely Williams as Aquanette Walker.
-The film was directed by Oz Scott, and produced by Grammy-winner Whitney Houston.
+In 2002, Raven-Symoné was given the recurring voice role of Monique on Kim Possible.
+She also participated in the two films for the series, Kim Possible: A Sitch in Time (2003) and Kim Possible: So the Drama (2005).
+In 2003, she starred as lead singer Galleria Garibaldi in The Cheetah Girls, a Disney Channel Original Movie.
+The film was directed by Oz Scott and produced by Whitney Houston.
 It attracted more than 6.5 million viewers opening night, making it (at the time) Disney Channel's most-watched movie and highest-rated Disney Channel broadcast of 2003.
-The film soundtrack, The Cheetah Girls, debuted at No. 33 on the Billboard Top 200 and is certified for Double Platinum sales by the RIAA for sales of 2 million copies.
-It was the second-best-selling soundtrack of 2004, behind Shrek.
+The film soundtrack, The Cheetah Girls, debuted at No. 33 on the Billboard Top 200 and was certified Double Platinum by the RIAA for sales of 2 million copies.
+Following the success of the film, Disney began developing The Cheetah Girls as a real-life recording group, but Symoné opted to focus on solo projects.
+A TV show based on The Cheetah Girls was pitched to the ABC network, but it was never picked up as a series due to Raven-Symoné having prior commitments with That's So Raven.